When words are both kind and true, they can change our world. —Buddha

 “We can’t solve problems by using the same kind of thinking we used when we created them.” —Einstein

-Regardless of who you are, your past, your religious views, your gender, your sexual preferences—pain, suffering, confusion and heartache are part of life.
-With counselling, these events can be used as an opportunity for growth, healing, and transformation.
+It is challenging being a human!
+Regardless of who you are, your gender, your income—suffering, confusion and heartache are part of life.
+However, counselling can turn these difficulties into opportunities for growth, healing, and transformation.

-My clinical practice integrates the practice of mindfulness.
-Research is now documenting the benefits of mindfulness.
-The field of mindfulness and neuroscience is burgeoning.
+It’s exciting that the research on mindfulness and neuroscience is burgeoning.
 Neuroplasticity, the brain’s ability to rewire itself, indicates that change is possible on any level, at any age, under any conditions.
-The practices of yoga and mindfulness are being used in medicine, sports, business, education and counselling.

-Cognitive Behavioural Therapy is a natural complement to mindfulness practice.
-While mindfulness cultivates a non-reactive awareness of the thoughts and emotions, cognitive behavioural therapy addresses the content of our thoughts.
-Often our distorted thinking creates our difficulties in life.
-When we can change our thinking pattern, we change our perception of ourselves and the world.
+Cognitive Behavioural Therapy is a natural complement to mindfulness.
+While mindfulness cultivates a non-reactive awareness of thoughts and emotions, Cognitive behavioural therapy addresses the content of our thoughts.
+It is our distorted thinking that creates suffering.
+When we can change our thinking pattern, we change our perception of ourselves, our lives and the world.

 For individuals wishing to transition gender, I provide hormone readiness assessments.

 It’s important to choose a counsellor that you feel comfortable with and trust.
-I offer a free 30-minute initial consultation to help you decide.
+I offer a free 20-minute initial consultation.

-FEES: As per the BC Association of Clinical Counsellors guidelines, my fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
-I also offer a limited number of sliding scale spots for those in financial need.
+FEES: My fee is $130/hour for individual counselling and $160/hour for couples (fees include 5% GST).
+There are a limited number of sliding scale spots for those in financial need.

 “Everybody is a genius.
 But if you judge a fish on its ability to climb a tree, it will spend its whole life believing that it is stupid.” —Einstein